 New Projects are risky!
-There are always aspects of a project that are straight forward and that you feel good about; you know the ones I mean – an implementation of a CRM or ERP service which, on the surface at least, requires minimal customization and are a no brainer.
+There are always aspects of a project that seem straight forward and can lull you into a false sense of security.
+On the surface an implementation of a CRM or ERP service can look like a no brainer with minimal customisations needed.

-But then reality bites and you come across a requirement that you thought was reasonable, but looking closer, you realize there is a technical component that no-one has a clue about at your company.
+But sometimes “reality bites” and you come across a requirement that you thought was reasonable, but looking closer, you realize there is a technical component that no-one has a clue about at your company.

 A) Ignore this part, stick your head in the sand and focus on the good times; the times where you know you can deliver and hope this unpleasant and mysterious requirement just goes away, or some bright spark wakes up suddenly and says Guess what – I’ve done that before and it’s so easy!